SumitxThokar/66DaysofML/README.md

 ## Day 44 of #66DaysofML.
 **Course**:**Hands on Machine Leraning with scikit Learn, Keras & TensorFlow** <br>
 :large_blue_diamond: On my journey of learning Machine Learning, Today I got to learn about Decision Trees.
 Like SVM, Decision tree is capable of performing both classfication and regression tasks and even multioutput tasks.
 It is a very powerful algorithmn that can fit complex datasets.
 It can also be called the fundamental componenet of Random forest which is the most powerful ML algo right now.
 I trained Decision Tree model with Scikit-Learn using Iris dataset.
 I will be learning CART training algo and more about how to regularize them for next days.

+## Day 45 of #66DaysofML.
+**Course**:**Hands on Machine Leraning with scikit Learn, Keras & TensorFlow** <br>
+:large_blue_diamond: On my journey of learning Machine Learning, Today I got introduced to The CART(Classification and Regresion Tree) Training Alogrithm, Regularization Hyperparameters in Decision Trees and lastly learned how to implement regression problems using Decision Trees.
+The CART training algo is the way how Decision tree works.
+First it splits the training set into two using single feature(k) and threshold(tk).
+The purest subsets of (k,tk) is taken and the same logic is implemented recursively until it reacher the max_depth which we can set using max_depth parameter.
+Talking about Decision Tree if we give it freedom, the tree most of the time overfits to the training data.
+To minimize overfitting we can use max_depth, min_samples_leaf and other parameters.